samrat-ghosh-13/samrat-ghosh-13/README.md

----

-### 👋 Hello, I'm Samrat!
+### 👋 Hi there, I'm Samrat Ghosh!

-I'm a Software Engineer at Maersk Technology specializing in Web Application Development.
-Over the years, I've honed my skills across the stack to deliver comprehensive solutions.
-Here's a snapshot of my expertise:

-#### Full Stack Focus:
-- 🌐 Frontend: React, Next.js, Vue.js
+As a passionate **Software Engineer** at **Maersk Technology**, I specialize in **Web Application Development**, with a keen focus on crafting seamless, scalable solutions.
+My journey in tech has equipped me with a diverse skill set, enabling me to navigate and excel across various software development domains.

+#### 🚀 Core Specializations:
+- **Frontend Development**: Proficient in React, Next.js, and Vue.js, I create dynamic and responsive user interfaces.
-- 🛠️ Backend: Node.js, Express, Spring & Spring Boot
+- **Backend Development**: Experienced with Node.js, Express, and the Spring ecosystem, I build robust backend services.
-- 📚 Languages: TypeScript, JavaScript (ES6+)

-#### New Additions:
+- **Programming Languages**: Skilled in TypeScript and JavaScript (ES6+), with a growing expertise in Java.

-🚀 Java & Spring Ecosystem:
+#### 🌟 Expanding Horizons in the Java & Spring Ecosystem:

-- Java: Crafting robust, scalable applications.
+- **Java**: Dedicated to developing robust and scalable applications.
-- Spring & Spring Boot: Accelerating development and ensuring maintainability.
+- **Spring & Spring Boot**: Focused on enhancing development speed while ensuring application maintainability.
-- Postgres: Leveraging for reliable data storage and retrieval.
+- **Postgres**: Utilized for data storage and retrieval reliability.
-- Kafka: Implementing event-driven architecture and real-time data processing.
+- **Kafka**: Used for real-time data processing and implementing event-driven architectures.
-- Temporal: Orchestrating workflows and managing distributed systems.
+- **Temporal**: Applied for orchestrating complex workflows and managing distributed systems efficiently.

-#### Previous Expertise:
+#### 🛠️ Prior Experience:

-- State Management: Redux, Vuex, Pinia
+- **State Management**: Proficient with Redux, Vuex, and Pinia.
-- Databases: MongoDB, postgres
-- Design Systems: Storybook (React, Vue)
-- Version Control: Git
+- **Databases**: Experienced in MongoDB and Postgres.
+- **Design Systems**: Skilled in using Storybook for React and Vue.
+- **Version Control**: Adept in Git.
-- Testing: Jest, Vitest, Cypress, MSW, Nock
+- **Testing Frameworks**: Knowledgeable in Jest, Vitest, Cypress, MSW, and Nock.
-- Web Technologies: HTML5, CSS3, SCSS, Styled Components, Emotion, Bootstrap 4
+- **Web Fundamentals**: Well-versed in HTML5, CSS3, SCSS, Styled Components, Emotion, and Bootstrap 4.
-- Deployment: GitHub Actions to Akamai Netstorage, Docker Image Deployments, JAMstack (Vercel, Netlify)
+- **Deployment**: Experienced with GitHub Actions, Docker, and JAMstack deployments (Vercel, Netlify).

-#### Workflows:
+#### 💼 Effective Workflows:

-- PWA Development: Crafting Progressive Web Applications using Vue and React.
+- **PWA Development**: Specializing in creating Progressive Web Applications with Vue and React.
-- Responsive Design: Embracing a Mobile and Desktop-First Approach.
+- **Responsive Design**: Implementing mobile and desktop-first designs.
-- Testing and Debugging: Ensuring Cross-Browser Compatibility.
+- **Testing and Debugging**: Ensuring applications are cross-browser compatible.
-- Collaboration: Thriving in Cross-Functional Teams.
+- **Team Collaboration**: Excelling in cross-functional team environments.
-- Development Methodologies: Agile and Kanban
+- **Development Methodologies**: Practicing Agile and Kanban.

-> Let's connect on [LinkedIn](https://www.linkedin.com/in/samratat/) for further discussions and collaborations!
+> Interested in collaborating or learning more about my work?
+Let's connect on [LinkedIn](https://www.linkedin.com/in/samratat/)!

----